-Schumer proposes $25,000 “heroes” pay for frontline workers
+McConnell sets Senate showdown on virus aid payroll rescue

 “We’re going to take good care of our people,” Trump said Monday at his daily White House briefing.
 “It was not their fault.”

-The contours of the package are still being debated and it’s unclear if the new idea from the New York senator would gain traction with Trump or his Republican allies in Congress, especially given what is sure to be an enormous price tag.
+“The House should move swiftly to do the same,” he said in a statement.

+Already, small businesses can tap forgivable loans of up to $10 million from the federal government to keep making payroll while workers are told to stay home.

-But there’s a rare sign of emerging consensus that more needs to be done as Washington responds to the public health emergency and severe economic fallout that is ransacking communities nationwide, a crisis on par with a war effort or the Great Depression.
+The coronavirus crisis has brought the economy to a standstill as businesses shutter under public health efforts to keep people home and prevent the spread of the virus.
+The economic fallout that is ransacking communities nationwide, a crisis on par with a war effort or the Great Depression.

 Schumer’s proposal would provide up to $25,000 in hazard pay for the rest of the year for the frontline workers.